mastering-genkit/mastering-genkit-go/src/examples/chapter-15/README.md

 }
 ```

-## Security Considerations

-- API keys are managed server-side only (never exposed to clients)
-- Anonymous authentication prevents abuse while maintaining easy access
-- CORS configured for specific origins in production
-- Rate limiting can be added via middleware

 ## Connecting to Production Firestore

 While this chapter focuses on local development with the Firestore emulator, you can deploy the ingredient compatibility data to a production Firestore instance using the provided Terraform configuration.